MorganTA/cosplay-prop---BotW-bomb/README.md

 | PSRAM | Disabled |

 ### Audio files

-This project does not include audio — you must supply your own WAV files (royalty-free sources like [freesound.org](https://freesound.org) work well, or record your own).

 Prepare two files:
 - `Bomb_appear01.wav` — played when the bomb is armed